Dozens Of Gold Bars Reportedly Fell From An Airplane In Siberia

 But then the "cargo hatch was partially torn off by a strong flow of air during takeoff," the agency reported.
 It added that the airport suggested that "technicians who were preparing the plane for takeoff could have failed to properly fix the gold cargo."

-A local transport police spokesman told TASS that a "total of 172 gold bars weighing 3.4 tonnes have been found so far," and a police official told the agency that all have been found.
+A local transport police spokesman told TASS that a "total of 172 gold bars weighing 3.4 tonnes [3.75 tons] have been found so far," and a police official told the agency that all have been found.

 The Siberian Times, however, said the plane dropped gold bars "as far as 26 kilometers from the airport," and search efforts are still underway.
 Security officials have sealed off the runway.
 You can see it scattered with treasure in this video from the Times: